Nightline (album)

 Nightline is an album by the American soul singer Randy Crawford.
-It was released in 1983 via Warner Brothers Records.
+It was released in 1983 via Warner Bros.
+Records.

 The album peaked at No. 164 on the Billboard 200.
 It peaked at No. 37 on the UK Albums Chart.
 The title track peaked at No. 51 on the UK Singles Chart.
+Crawford supported the album by setting up a toll-free telephone number that hosted a recording of the title track.

 Production

 The album was produced by Tommy LiPuma; among Crawford's backing musicians were members of Toto.

 Critical reception

 The Philadelphia Inquirer wrote: "Nightline has a smooth, creamy sound that never turns mushy.
 For the first time, Crawford's authoritative vocals sustain a whole album, giving shape and power to pretty material.
 A real surprise."
+The Arizona Republic noted that "Crawford's voice sometimes gets a little thin in the softer passages with crescendos occasionally coming too quickly or spottily."

 AllMusic called the album "a nice combination of jazzy, sophisticated ballads, a few harder-hitting numbers, and some heartache material."